kristensala/music_player/README.md

 - [ ] Display album art (build a texture atlas with cache eviction)
 - [x] Render only what is visible to the user
 - [ ] Prompt enter library location when not found in config
-- [ ] Use texture atlas approach for Album covers